Yuri Danilov: Biography

-From 1907 to 1914, Danilov was in charge of the Intelligence Section of Russian Main Staff of the Imperial Russian Army.
+From 1907 to 1914, Danilov was in charge of the Intelligence Section of the Russian Main Staff of the Imperial Russian Army.

-At the start of World War I, Danilov was appointed Quartermaster general for the Imperial Russian Army.
-He was known as 'Danilov the Black'.
+At the start of World War I, Danilov was appointed Quartermaster General for the Imperial Russian Army.
+He was known as "Danilov the Black."

 He was third in command after Grand Duke Nicholas Nikolaevich and his chief of staff Nikolai Yanushkevich.